sashuu69/portfolio-website/README.md

 ## Introduction

-The Portfolio Website is a Python Flask application to host your personal portfolio.
+The Portfolio Website is a Python Flask application to host your portfolio.

 ## Technologies Used